sqsunexeter/SCALA-Word-level-Black-box-Attack/README.md

 # SCALA-Word-level-Black-box-Attack
-### Efficient Word-level Black-box Adversarial Textual Generation Based on Hamming Distance
+### An Efficient Word-level Black-box Adversarial Attack against Textual Models

-This repository contains source code for the Code for the EMNLP 2022 submission:
+This repository contains source code for the Code for the IJCNN 2023 submission:

 #### Instructions for running the attack from this repository.